besdar/google-photos-exif/README.md

    a.
 Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field

    b.
-Copy the media file to the output directory
+Copy the media file to the output directory (if `outputDir` is present)

    c.
-Update the file modification date to the `photoTakenTime` found in the JSON metadata
+If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` and geo locations fields if it does not already have a value in this field

    d.
-If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` and geo locations fields if it does not already have a value in this field
+Update the file modification date to the `photoTakenTime` found in the JSON metadata or in EXIF metadata

    e.
-If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument, so that it can be inspected manually or removed
+If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument (if present), so that it can be inspected manually or removed

-3. Display a summary of work completed

 ## How are media files matched to JSON sidecar files?